ifthenpay/ifthenpay-sdk-php/readme.md

 ### Check if payment is complete/paid (Pay By Link)

 Check if Pay By Link payment is complete.
-**Important Note:** when using Pay By Link, the transaction ID is not readly available, only when the webhook is executed that the transaction ID is known, normaly by the form of a return on success.
+**Important Note:** when using Pay By Link, the transaction ID is not readily available; only when the webhook is executed is the transaction ID known, normally in the form of a return on success.
 This method is used to verify the success URL redirect.
-If the payment is paid it will return the enum of the payment method used, else if not paid will return false.
+If the payment is paid, it will return the enum of the payment method used, else, if not paid, it will return false.

 ```php